sginabreda/capitole_challenge/README.md

 # Project structure

-The project follows a DDD (Domain Driven Design) structure, divided into the following four layers:
+The project follows a DDD (Domain Driven Design) structure, divided into the following three layers:
-- **Application**: contains objects related to the web framework, such as Beans, Exception Handler and Rest Controller.
+- **Application**: contains objects related to the web framework, such as Beans, Exception Handler, Rest Controller and DTOs.
-- **Delivery**: contains objects used by the application layer, such as DTOs and Controller interface.
 - **Domain**: contains our domain classes and the business logic (use cases).
 Framework agnostic.
 - **Infrastructure**: contains classes and logic related to the persistence of our domain entities.

-The project is written in Java and uses Spring Boot as the underlying web framework.
+The project is written in Java and uses Spring Boot as the underlying web framework, with H2 as the database.
 It also uses Flyway to manage database migrations.

+### Considerations:
+- The endpoint is `/prices` with all parameters as query params, as I thought it made the most sense.
+It can easily be changed to something like `/brands/{brandId}/products/{productId}/prices?date={date}` if there were more context about the service and the different use cases that it handles.
+- The endpoint doesn't have pagination as it only returns one record, but this can be an issue if the dataset starts to grow, and we have to scan the whole table.
+- The method in the repository is only called `findProductPrices` and it uses the Query annotation, because I thought using JPA naming for the method would end up in a really long name.
+- If the service started having more use cases and grew in complexity, and we didn't want to rely on one framework (be it because we thought it could change in the future), we could divide the application folder into two folders (application and delivery), and have just the HTTP layer (such as the controller) with the beans in application whereas in delivery we would have all the presentation logic.

 # How to run